-Possess a pepper spray at home in Japan: legal status
+Is it legal to possess a pepper spray at home in Japan?

 Official Japanese sources clearly prohibit concealing and carrying a dangerous instrument without justifiable reason, and official customs materials classify tear-gas aerosol spray as a weapon for tariff purposes, but I did not find a clean official rule here that directly answers ordinary civilian ownership or simple home or vehicle possession of pepper spray.